This pair of coastal themed end tables are fun and pretty darn easy to create!

 So I gotta admit, at first I passed on this pair of tables at the yard sale… You know how it is sometimes?
 You are surrounded with a bunch of junk and just aren’t using your visualizing skills to see what it could be, or could look like in a different setting?
 Or it’s the end of the morning, and you’re more hungry and tired than energetically looking for projects?
 But, darn, once I actually got back to the cottage, and ate some overdue breakfast, I kept thinking about them… and how perfect their size was… I’d been looking all summer for a pair of nightstands, so what in the world was I thinking to not buy them?!
 So, off I went again trying to wind my way back to the sale, (and out on the coast of Maine, let me tell you, they are WINDING roads for sure!)
 Whew!
 I was actually able to find the sale again! and the tables were still there!
 By this time of the day, the sellers were totally ready to bargain too, so I got them for a great price!

 With just using a couple different colors of latex paint and a little water-based poly to protect the top, this project is super cheap and easy, and if you happen to have the right colors of paint leftover from prior projects to use for this, great!
 I, however did not… because at the cottage there isn’t the stash of leftover paints like at home.
 But no worries, at HomeDepot they have those handy dandy small sample pots you can get for a few bucks and it’s more than I needed for this project.
-Also, the paint I used was with the primer and paint together, otherwise you’d want to prime the table first to be sure the paint sticks well.

-on the top of the table I penciled in the wave pattern I wanted.
+Then on the top of the table I penciled in the wave pattern I wanted.
 This will give me an idea of how much to paint the gray down.
 In retrospect, I could have just painted the entire top two coats of gray, and then proceeded from there… oh well, at least it gave me a chance to firmly decide the wave pattern.
 I painted one coat of the blue waves on to see how I was liking that look.
 I decided it was good, so moving on with that plan…

 The gray top section got more coats of paint,

-2 more coats to cover the oak and grain completely.
+2 coats to cover completely.

 Once that gray was all done, and totally dry, (and you can see how I brought the gray down over the edge of the table top as well, for a bit more painting grace for when I paint the edge contrasting color)